adraismawur/codeveloping-workshop/pages/creating-issues.md

 <hr>

 Obviously some of these are phrased better than others.
-For this exercise, prefix your title with "Issue 1" or "Issue 2" so that your teammate can easily find it.

 Beyond the title, the content of the issue is also extremely important.
 Both of the issues described above can be regarded as bugs, as they imply something is missing that should be there.